Ammarr-Shaikh/100-days-of-code/README.md

 Hi, I'm Ammar.

-I'm documenting my 100-day journey of learning programming, computer science, and AI/ML.
+I'm documenting my 100-day journey of learning programming.

 ## Progress
 ## What I Learned in the First 14 Days